GaryPerkins/workmarket-automation-test/README.md

 Must have latest version of [NPM](https://www.npmjs.com/get-npm) installed (should have it if you have Node installed).

-Must any [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) above v7 installed (for the Selenium server used by Nightwatch).
+Must have any [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) above v7 installed (for the Selenium server used by Nightwatch).

 ## Install Node Modules
 From repo root: